basakil/artifact-repo-sync/README.md

 # Import Problem

-Throws "error: error processing tar file(exit status 1): unexpected eof" even though the docker load command works with same tar files when it is executed from the console.
-In code, this command tries to be executed by subprocess and shell=True.
-At the moment, I (Gufran Yeşilyurt) could not find a way to load image tar files to the Docker.
+Throws "error: error processing tar file(exit status 1): unexpected eof" even though the `docker load` command works with same tar files when it is executed from the console.
+In code, this command is executed by `subprocess` and `shell=True`.
+At the moment, We could not find a way to load image tar files to the Docker and appreciate any help, related to this problem.

 <br>

 # Some Optimization Ideas

 Export and Import of Docker images are not optimized.
-It can work better if a way to search folders faster found and some reoccurring steps removed.
+It can work better if a way to (quick) search folders is found and some re-occurring steps are removed.